 (ii) Personal information is information that can be used to identify or contact you.
 Such information might include your name, mailing address, email address, telephone number, company, title, marital status, date of birth, username or site password.

-(iii) Special categories of Personal Information is Personal Information revealing 1) racial or ethnic origin, 2) political opinions, 3) religious or philosophical beliefs, 4) trade union membership, 5) unique identity of a person by processing genetic data or biometric data, 6) data concerning health, or 7) data concerning a natural person’s sex life or sexual orientation.
-Such information is only collected in the context of an employment relationship as 1) required by law (e.g. equal opportunity / anti-discrimination statutes) or 2) for employment purposes (e.g., offering of benefits).
+(iii) Special categories of Personal Information is Personal Information revealing 1) racial or ethnic origin, 2) political opinions, 3) religious or philosophical beliefs, 4) trade union membership, 5) unique identity of a person by processing genetic data or biometric data, 6) data concerning health or 7) data concerning a natural person’s sex life or sexual orientation.
+Such information is only collected in the context of an employment relationship as 1) required by law (e.g. equal opportunity / anti-discrimination statutes) or 2) for employment purposes (e.g., the offering of benefits).

 We use different methods to collect Personal Information from and about you, including through: